Nictiz/HL7-mappings/generate/README.md

 <nts:rule id=".." href=".."/>
 ```

 `href` is considered to be relative to a predefined fixtures folder.
 It defaults to the "_reference"-folder in the project-folder.
 The relative value is calculated from the input file by the ANT build.
-The default location may be overridden by passing the `reference.dir` property to the ANT build.
+The default location may be overridden by passing the `reference.dir` property to the ANT build  (absolute path or path relative to all input NTS-files).
+All fixtures and rules in the "_reference"-folder are copied to the output folder.

 Profiles may be defined using: